christofel04/Real-Time-Customizable-Dashboard-of-G-Form/README.md

 5. **Containerized Application in Docker**
 6. **Simple Automatic Testing for Machine Learning Model and Pages**

-To create this Web- App User used [Piotr Plonski's Paper](https://www.deploymachinelearning.com/#fig:2) as references.
+To create this Real-Time Dashboard User used [Louis Owen's Blog](https://towardsdatascience.com/real-time-visualization-of-google-form-responses-in-streamlit-1e7fd20c6574) as references.

-The Web App is build using **Python , Django , and Flask Programming Languages**.
+The Web App is build using **Streamlit and Python Programming Languages**.
 The Machine Learning Models contained here are:

 - Random Forest Classifier
 - XGBoost Classifier
 - K - Neighbors Classifier

-In this Project Writer used [Adult Income's Dataset](https://archive.ics.uci.edu/ml/datasets/adult) as dataset.
+The survey result can be seen on the repo.

 ---